Never when the calendar says “Summer” officially starts.

 It was perfectly perfect in every way.

-I said to my hubs, “do you think we are the only ones who can see them??”
+I said to my husband, “do you think we are the only ones who can see them??”

 Field of Dreams is one of our favorite movies.